oam-dev/spec/core/workloads/task.md

 ## How to use?

-TODO: the schema of Task is still under design.
+> PLACE HOLDER: the schema of Task is still under design.